GuidanceMantras/GuidanceMantras/README.md

 - Always share your knowledge with others such as brothers, sisters, relatives and friends
 - Sometimes, even with strangers

+### Emotions
+- Emotions ruin your life and your finance
+- Never be emotional in life

 ### Future
 - Learn to think for future
 - Learn to fit for future